Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 • Whether the land has already been registered

-• If there are disputes, mortgages or government acquisitions
+• If there are disputes, mortgages or government acquisition issues

 • Whether the land falls within a planning scheme